imashwani/lectureNotesScrapper/README.md

 # How to use the script?

-must have python installed on system and install following libs if not present by entering the following command in cmd/ terminal:
+must have python installed on system and then install following library if not present by entering the following command in cmd/ terminal:

   `pip install requests`